omni-network/omni/docs/site/docs/protocol/xmessages/fees.md

 Fees are paid in **\$ETH** and calculated in real-time during transactions via the payable `xcall` function on the portal contracts, ensuring simplicity for developers and compatibility with existing Ethereum tooling.
 This setup allows for easy off-chain fee estimations and the possibility for developers to pass the cost on to users, with a straightforward upgrade path to a more dynamic fee structure that can adapt to the network's evolving needs without necessitating changes to developer contracts.

+### Collection

+Each portal will be configured with a `feeTo` address.
+All collected fees will be sent to this address.
+This address is set to the relayer address.

+### Pricing

+Portal contracts need to know how much to charge for each transaction, implemented in the `feeFor` method.
+The parameters to fee calculation are:

+- Destination chain id
+- Calldata
+- Gas limit

 ## Fee Handling

 Omni fees are charged synchronously on `xcall` call to a portal contract.
 This function is therefore `payable`.
 It allows specification of a custom gas limit, enforced at the destination chain.